 Some people can also become dependent on cannabis.
 Others even experience withdrawal symptoms when not using cannabis, such as irritability, low appetite, and mood swings.

 Smoking cannabis carries similar risks to smoking tobacco.
-For example, people who smoke cannabis have higher rates of respiratory infections and pneumonia.
 This may be due to inflammation and irritation of the airways.

 Cannabis is illegal in many places, but more and more areas are starting to legalize it for both recreational and medical uses.
 In the United States, for example, several states have legalized recreational and medical cannabis.

 Others have legalized it only for medical use.
 But cannabis remains illegal under federal law in the United States.
 The research supporting CBD use for inflammation and pain is promising.
-The use of CBD to reduce some kinds of seizures is well established.
+The use of CBD-based prescription medication Epidiolex to reduce some kinds of seizures is well established.

 The laws around cannabis also vary from country to country.
 Some permit the use of products containing only CBD, while others consider any kind of cannabis use a serious crime.